dfadev/hyperscript-markup/README.md

 # hyperscript-markup

-Transpile markup into hyperscript.
+This is a Babel plugin that transpiles markup into hyperscript.
 Compatible with React and Mithril.

 ## Template Syntax